Los Angeles FC: Supporters

 LAFC supporters are known collectively as "The 3252".
 The official capacity of the safe standing supporters section at BMO Stadium is 3,252.
 When added together, the numbers 3, 2, 5, 2 equal 12, serving as a reference to "the 12th man", and an homage to the supporters of the team.
-Composed of a variety of supporters groups, The 3252 is the club's independent supporters union, which encompasses a growing number of affiliate supporter groups and independent supporters with active season memberships.
+Composed of a variety of supporters groups, The 3252 is the club's independent supporters union, which encompasses a growing number of affiliate supporter groups such as the Black Army 1850, District Nine Ultras, Cuervos, Expo Originals, Tiger Supporter Group (TSG), The Krew, Luckys, Los Angelinos Originales, and Empire Boys.
+The 3252 also includes independent supporter groups with active season memberships such as LAFC Pride Republic, Lxs Tigres del North End, Offsiders, and 42Originals.
+The supporter section in the North End of the stadium is only for fans of LAFC.
+Anyone wearing other team gear is not allowed in the section.
+The 3252 has several chants that are sung throughout the match in English, Spanish and Korean including: Dale, Dale Black & Gold, This is Los Angeles, Venirte Ver, Aliento de Corazon, Forevermore, Jump for LA Football Club, Que Bonito Es, Dale Alegria a mi Corazon, and Uh Dirado.

 Falcon program

 The club's falcon program includes three live falcons who participate in various gameday and community events.
 One falcon is released pre-game by an honorary falconer (usually a celebrity or community figure) and flies around the stadium.
 The first honorary falconer was co-owner Will Ferrell.
 The three falcons are named after famous streets in Los Angeles: "Olly" (Olvera Street), "Fig" (Figueroa Street), and "Mel" (Melrose Avenue).